Kosača noble family: Religious legacy

-Orthodox
+Eastern Orthodoxy

 The Eastern Orthodox church building attributed as endowment of Stjepan Vukčić is the Church of Saint George in Sopotnica near Goražde, which is believed to be finished during 1452.
 In the valley of Šćepan Polje, below the Soko fort ruins, also foundation remains of the small church of Saint Stephen have been found but the results of archaeological research have never been published, however, it is believed to be endowment of Sandalj Hranić.

 Catholic

 Catholics from the region often visit Katarina Kosača's tomb in the Roman church of Santa Maria in Aracoeli.

 Her tombstone features a life-size portrait and the coat of arms of the Kotromanići and Kosača at each side.
 The inscription, originally written in Bosnian Cyrillic (Inscription, external link) but in 1590 replaced with a Latin one, which reads:

 Islam

 "Turbe" mausoleum in Skopje was destroyed in the 1963 Skopje earthquake.
 The mausoleum in memory of Princess Katherine Kotromanić, referred in Turkish sources as the "Tahiri-hanuma", was built by Isa beg Ishaković, a member of the Kosaca Ottoman branch.
 It was significant as being an example of very rare occurrence that a mausoleum is dedicated to a female person.
 After the quake, the mausoleum of the princess was reconstructed in 2014 by the Ministry of Culture of Macedonia with financial contributions from the Ministry of Culture and Sports of Bosnia and Herzegovina.
 A tradition of the locals has been maintained to this day by the visiting and burning of candles.